usgs/earthquake-detection-formats/README.md

 * [Beam](format-docs/Beam.md) Object  - An object that contains information
 about a waveform beam as part of a pick.
 * [Associated](format-docs/Associated.md) Object - An object that contains
-associated information if a pick, beam, or correlation is included in an detection.
+associated information if a pick or correlation is included in a detection.
 * [Filter](format-docs/Filter.md) Object - An object that contains filter
 information as part of a pick.
-* [Site](format-docs/Site.md) Object - An object that defines the station used to create a pick, beam, correlation,
+* [Site](format-docs/Site.md) Object - An object that defines the station used to create a pick, correlation, or station.
 * [Source](format-docs/Source.md) Object - An object that defines the
-creator/source of a pick, correlation, or detection
+creator/source of a pick, correlation, or detection.

 ## Supported Languages:
 Currently a library written in C++11, and a Java 1.7 jar file exist to generate